-Reading

-- Identify and interpret explicit and implicit information and ideas. - Select and synthesise evidence from different texts.

-Explain, comment on and analyse how writers use language and structure to achieve effects and influence readers, using relevant subject terminology to support their views.

-Compare writers' ideas and perspectives, as well as how these are conveyed across two or more texts.

-Evaluate texts critically and support this with appropriate textual references.

-Writing

-- Communicate clearly, effectively and imaginatively, selecting and adapting tone, style and register for different forms, purposes and audiences. - Organise information and ideas, using structural and grammatical features to support coherence and cohesion of texts.

-Candidates must use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.

-Spoken Language

-Demonstrate presentation skills in a formal setting.

-80A

-Listen and respond appropriately to spoken language, including to questions and feedback to presentations.

-Use spoken Standard English effectively in speeches and presentations.
+OVERVIEWSubject rationale

+English Language is a core subject which teaches skills that are used across the curriculum.
+Reading skills are taught in depth to allow students to grasp writer intention and potential bias as well as to appreciate a writer's skill.
+Students are also taught to write well-structured texts in an appropriate style with understanding of the needs of a variety of audiences and purposes.

+Relevance to future careers?

+The ability to comprehend complex texts quickly is a key skill for any career that requires an understanding of written briefs, instructions, reports etc. Similarly, a formal written style with the ability to manipulate a reader's response is a key skill in higher and further education and in the wider world of work.
+Such skills are essential in business (reports, sales pitches, marketing etc.) and professions such as law.

+Studer nts mus t: % in GCSE A01 Identify and interpret explicit and implicit information and ideas 9.4 Select and synthesise evidence from different texts READING A02 Explain, comment on and analyse how writers use language and structure to achieve effects and influence readers, using relevant subject terminology to support their views 13.1 - A03 Compare writers' ideas and perspectives, as well as how these are conveyed, across two or more texts 8.8 A04 Evaluate texts critically and support this with appropriate textual references 18.8 (5) A05 Communicate clearly, effectively and imaginatively, selecting and adapting tone, style and register for different forms, purposes and audiences 20 WRITING Organise information and ideas, using structural and grammatical features to support coherence and cohesion of texts 30 A06 Candidates must use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation 20 ш A07 Demonstrate presentation skills in a formal setting n/a SPOKEN LANGUAGE A08 Listen and respond appropriately to spoken language, including to questions and feedback to presentations n/a SP A09 Use spoken Standard English effectively in speeches and presentations n/a Total 100%

-Paper 1: Fiction and Imaginative Writing
+Component 1: Fiction and Imaginative Writing